Rue de Tournon

 The Rue de Tournon is a street in the 6th arrondissement of Paris, France.
 To the south, it offers a view of the Senate façade.
 At its northern end, it continues into the Rue de Seine, which leads to the Seine River.
 The street is located near the Jardin du Luxembourg.

 Location and access

-The Rue de Tournon begins at numbers 19 and 21 Rue Saint-Sulpice and ends at numbers 22 bis and 24 Rue de Vaugirard.
+The Rue de Tournon begins at nos.
+19 and 21 Rue Saint-Sulpice and ends at nos.
+22bis and 24 Rue de Vaugirard.
 Aligned roughly north-south with the Palais du Luxembourg, it is one of Paris's most prestigious streets.
-The street widens toward the south near Rue de Vaugirard, creating a visual perspective toward the Senate.
-To the north, it extends into Rue de Seine, reaching the Quai Malaquais.
+The street widens toward the south near the Rue de Vaugirard, creating a visual perspective toward the Senate.
+To the north, it extends into the Rue de Seine, reaching the Quai Malaquais.

 Historically, the street was lined with antiquarian bookshops, some of which remain, though many have been replaced by clothing stores and hair salons.

 The street is close to the Musée du Luxembourg, located in a building adjacent to the Senate.